 As a member of the Texas Christian University community, you play a key role in helping the University live up to its commitment to maintain the highest ethical and professional standards of conduct free from discrimination and harassment in support of our mission.
 As part of our legal responsibilities as a higher education institution, we must also understand and effectively apply the rules surrounding our students’ personally identifiable information.
 Beyond our legal requirements, we must educate and enforce federal and state regulations to maintain high standards to guide us in our daily University activities and behave in a manner that both respects the freedom of others and refrains from interfering with normal University business.

-You will receive an email communication from Everfi that will contain instructions on accessing the courses.
+You will receive an email communication from Texas Christian University ("@safecolleges.com" domain) that will contain instructions on accessing the courses.

 - Non-exempt, student, and temporary employees should review and complete their course assignments during scheduled work hours.

-- Faculty, Staff, Temporary Employees, and Student Employees will receive bi-weekly reminders until the mandatory training programs are completed.
+- Faculty, Staff, Temporary and Student Employees, Associates, and Graduate Assistants will receive automated email reminders until the required training courses are completed.

 - All TCU, Brite, and TCU School of Medicine employees, including temporary employees, are required to complete the annual compliance training courses, regardless of length of employment.

-- Google Chrome, Firefox, Safari, and Edge are the preferred internet browsers for the mandatory trainings.
-EVERFI courses are not supported on the Internet Explorer browser.
-Should you experience problems, technical support is available 24/7 and can be accessed from the Help link within the course or by visiting the Everfi technical support site.
+- Google Chrome, Mozilla Firefox, Safari, and Microsoft Edge are the preferred internet browsers for the mandatory trainings.
+Should you experience technical issues, support is available 24/7 and can be accessed from the Help link within the course or by visiting the Vector Solutions Support Center.

-- After the 2021-2022 launch of compliance training on July 13, 2021, you may access your assigned courses through the TCU portal at any time (my.tcu.edu/My Employee Center/Compliance/Single Sign On with TCU username and password).
+- Following the 2023-2024 launch of compliance training on July 19, 2023, you may access your assigned courses through the TCU portal at any time (my.tcu.edu/My Employee Center/Compliance/Single Sign On with TCU username and password; Associates - click on the Home Page menu/My Employee Center/Compliance).

 Should you have further inquiries, contact the Compliance Training Team at email@example.com.